italia/eudi-wallet-it-docs/docs/en/trust.rst

     The roles within the Federation, where the Trust Anchor oversees its subordinates, which include one or more Intermediates and Leaves.
-In this representation, both the Trust Anchor and the Intermediates MAY assume the role of Accreditation Body.
+In this representation, both the Trust Anchor and the Intermediates assume the role of Registration Authority.

 Functional Requirements
 -----------------------